|Families with pets or young children, active couples

 Male vs. Female

 Male Bombay cats will be a tad larger than female ones.
-But the two genders do not have any huge personality differences, so this shouldn’t be a huge determining factor when choosing your cat.
+But the two sexes do not have any huge personality differences, so this shouldn’t be a huge determining factor when choosing your cat.

 If you’re looking for a social, lovable, and smart feline to bring home, the Bombay may be ideal for you.
 This wild-looking black cat is great with kids and dogs and thrives on social interaction.